LavaMoat/LavaMoat/packages/browserify/README.md

 $ browserify index.js --plugin [ lavamoat-browserify --autoconfig ]
 ```

 All of the modules that `index.js` needs are included in the `bundle.js` as strings to be evaluated inside SES containers.
-A lavamoat configuration object is generated from a recursive walk of the require() graph and injected into the bundle (via --autoconfig), which is also written to disk.
+A lavamoat policy object is generated from a recursive walk of the require() graph and injected into the bundle (via --autoconfig), which is also written to disk.

 To use this bundle, just toss a <script src="bundle.js"></script> into your html, as per the official [browserify][BrowserifyGithub] documentation.